A Simple Commitment Test For You And Your Co-Founders

 So I’ve got a simple test for you.
 For you and your co-founders in SaaS at least, do this with your stock:

-- A 5 year vesting schedule (not the traditional 4), with
+- A 5 or better yet, 6 year vesting schedule (not the traditional 4), with

 - A 1 year cliff starting 12 months after you close seed funding, or launch of MVP — whichever comes later.
 (I.e., if you leave before those 12 months, you leave with 0 shares.
 Zero).